Agent Ecosystem Testing

 Agentic Task Drift, Token Overflow

 Gemini 3.1’s BL-1 run began on track.
 It analyzed all chunks from the URL, but once it recognized that the pipeline returns a processed response and not a raw one, it exceeded the session token limit trying to correct that, and ultimately failed to generate an output file for verification.
 Gemini used curl to fetch the raw source, received 508 KB, significantly larger than the prompt’s ~85 KB estimate, then kept exploring alternative methods to reconcile the size discrepancy.
 Alongside the size mismatch, the thought panel displayed content resembling a chunk index with empty summaries, suggesting that the absence of navigational signal also contributed to this overcorrection*.
 Having exhausted tool-based solutions, the agent treated adjacent codebase artifacts as methodology documentation, a reasonable inference in a research project, but also, incorrect here.
 The Copilot framework’s raw output files are just that: outputs, not specifications.
-The sequence below is reconstructed from thought panel snapshots, but the loop count is unknown; steps likely repeated:
+The sequence below reconstructs thought panel snapshots, but the loop count is unknown, and steps likely repeated:

 Step Behavior Detail